StraylightSky/coding-exercise-bot/README.md

   * Seems like API.ai no longer allows for free API access to domains without upgrading your account?
 2. Allow user input and show output in React app
 3. Make mobile responsive

+## **29 January 2017**

+Rick bot set up through recast.ai with a handful of replies based on user intents.
+I'm having React display the messages, but it's definitely not pretty yet.

+Goals 1 and 2 from yesterday seem to be taken care of.
+From here it looks like it's just css work and some refinement to Rick bot.
+Hopefully I'll have time to experiment with an image recognition bot for Messenger afterwards.